Serb police ban gay parade citing security risks

 Serbia outlawed the 2011 Belgrade Pride parade at the last moment, fearing a repetition of the previous year’s violence when dozens were injured and arrested as protesters opposed to the parade clashed with police.

-“The ban is imposed on the basis of security assessments,” Milorad Veljovic, the director of police, said on Wednesday.
+“The ban is imposed on the basis of security assessments,” Milorad Veljovic, the director of Serbian police, told Reuters on Wednesday.

+Boban Stojanovic, a gay rights activist and one of the parade’s organizers, said the ban ”has shown that the state has once again backed down before hooligans and violence.

 Conservative societies across the Balkans have been slow to accept greater gay rights, and similar events across the region have often ended in violence.